raibikram/raibikram/README.md

 ## Hi there 👋, I'm Bikram Rai
-Backend Software Engineer working with Node.js and NestJS, building scalable and reliable backend systems with well-structured APIs and robust data handling.
-Experienced with PostgreSQL and MongoDB for databases, Redis for caching, and BullMQ and RabbitMQ for background jobs and message queues.
-Actively learning system design and applying DevOps practices such as Docker, CI/CD, and cloud deployments to deliver production-ready systems.
+Backend Software Engineer working with Node.js and NestJS, building scalable APIs and reliable backend systems.
+Experienced with PostgreSQL, MongoDB, Redis, BullMQ, and RabbitMQ, and applying DevOps practices like Docker, CI/CD, and cloud deployments.
+Continuously learning system design to improve scalability, reliability, and maintainability of backend systems.
 ---

 ### 📊 GitHub Stats